 Glamping is not for everyone.
-Some people like to rough it and get away from some of the luxuries that we enjoy in our normal life and that is totally fine.
-We believe that everyone should camp the way they like; whether that includes brining the minimal amount of gear or going glamping and bringing gear that most campers don’t bring.
+Some people like to rough it and get away from some of the luxuries that we enjoy in our normal life, and that is totally fine.
+We believe that everyone should camp the way they like, whether that includes bringing a minimal amount of gear or going glamping and bringing gear that most campers don’t bring.

 There are a couple of things to know about glamping.
 Glamping is typically not cheap.
 To be able to set up your perfect glamping site, you will most likely need to spend some money on nontypical gear.
 Similarly, you will often need to bring a lot of gear.
 Glamping often doesn’t work for those who are trying to minimize the amount of gear they bring.

 We go both camping and glamping.
 There are pros and cons to both, and we enjoy doing both.
 The following guide will walk you through the best ways to upgrade camping to glamping if you want to give it a try.
 This is by no means an exhaustive list; this is simply what we have done.
 You can even that glamping further but this is what we have done.